Mentoring Program

 The mentoring programme is aimed at exmatriculated HFBK graduates who graduated last year or earlier and are now at the beginning of their work as freelance artists.

-Within the framework of a six-month tandem, they meet selected mentors - also HFBK alumni/alumnae - who are already successfully working in the art field and who use their experience and knowledge specifically to support the mentees.
+Within the framework of a nine-month tandem, they meet selected mentors - also HFBK alumni/alumnae - who are already successfully working in the art field and who use their experience and knowledge specifically to support the mentees.
 Together they work to expand the mentees' artistic positions as well as their professional field-related knowledge and skills, reflect on career planning strategies and expand existing networks with new contacts.
 On the other hand, the mentors deepen their advisory skills and expand their contacts to the current art, culture and science scene.

-Mentor*innen 2022:
+Mentor*innen 2023:

 Gerrit Frohne-Brinkmann (Bildhauerei, MA, 2015)